bildpunkt/surfbird/docs/authenticators.md

 Other than that you just authenticate the user in this method, preferably opening a new window prompting a user to login to specified service.

+---

-_An example implementation how this could look like can be found in the [Twitter authenticator](https://github.com/surfbirdapp/surfbird/blob/master/src/main/authentication/services/twitter.js#L16-L98)._
+A reference implementation of an authenticator can be found [here](https://github.com/surfbirdapp/surfbird/blob/master/src/main/authentication/services/twitter.js)